Cyber Monday Sales!

 During our bend test, we place the SUP on top of two sawhorses that are spaced 7 feet apart.
 We then place 150lbs on the board’s midpoint and measure how much it bends under that weight.
 This test helps us differentiate between construction processes and helps verify manufacturing claims from each brand.

 Considering the Skylla’s quality construction, cross-woven drop stitch with fusion layers, 1” bend is well within our expectations.
-This is also on par (and just a little bit better) compared to the rest of Sea Gods’ board line-up.
 The most important takeaway here is to note that Sea Gods was able to achieve the same (or slightly better) level of rigidity on the Skylla as seen on the rest of the SUPs, while significantly decreasing the weight of this board.

 Check Prices